 The online version of the Yomiuri Shinbun contains searchable newspaper articles from 1874 through 1989 in image format, and from 1986 in full text.
 Also included is a Who's who of 26,000 people and the English-language Daily Yomiuri since 1989.
 When arriving at the home screen, please click the button "ログインページはこちら ".
-Adobe Flash Player 9 is needed for usage.

 Index to periodical articles published in Japanese, including those in former Japanese colonies.
 Coverage is from 1868 to the present.